 The presence of a person at a meeting of the Trust need not be by attendance in person but may be by that person and each other person at the meeting being simultaneously in contact by telephone or other means of instantaneous communication.

-[Section 11A inserted by No. 6 of 2013 s.
+[Section 11A inserted: No. 6 of 2013 s.
 5.]

 11B.
 Resolution without meeting